 ACADEMY LONG-TERM OBJECTIVES: Long term objectives are determined by the participant and a mentor and may include certifications and/or equivalent project completion, portfolio development, and / or entrepreneurial incubation.
 Interested entities of the products that come from meeting these objectives may include: employers, colleges, universities, investors, and end users of a particular product or service.

 FUNDING: Funding for the Leominster Coding Academy is finite.
 It will operate only as long as it has enough funds to keep it going.
 The Academy will make use of fees, donations, grants, fundraisers, and project-based income as necessary and available.

 ACADEMY TARGET POPULATION: The target participant for the collaboration is teens, young adults, and adults searching for educational and business opportunities.
 It is assumed many of these participants will have limited income.
 The Academy’s location, reduced or no fees, and equipment provisions, evening hours, and possible income from team projects are offered to help offset any of the constraints preventing individuals form learning to code.
 Those who are prevented from participating in the Academy due to some constraint are asked to contact email@example.com.

 LAPTOPS: A laptop, with the proper software loaded on it, is required to participate in the Coding Academy.
-Those who don’t own a laptop may contact firstname.lastname@example.org and request a loner to be acquired for them.
+Those who don’t own a laptop are provided a loner by the Academy.